KEEMBAR/SmartLoanScorer/README.md

 - **Unit Testing:**
   - Unit tests for data processing helper functions (e.g., `most_frequent`) are implemented in `tests/test_data_processing.py`.
   - All tests pass, ensuring the reliability of the data processing pipeline.
+## Task 6 - Model Deployment and Continuous Integration

+In this final task, the trained credit risk model is deployed as a REST API using FastAPI.
+The API loads the best model from the MLflow Model Registry and exposes a `/predict` endpoint for batch risk scoring.
+Pydantic models are used for request and response validation to ensure robust data handling.

+The project is containerized using Docker, allowing for easy deployment and scalability.
+A `docker-compose.yml` file is provided for streamlined local development and deployment.

+Continuous Integration (CI) is set up using GitHub Actions.
+The workflow automatically runs code linting (with flake8) and unit tests (with pytest) on every push or pull request to the main branch.
+This ensures code quality and reliability before deployment.

+**Key Deliverables:**
+- FastAPI application for serving predictions (`src/api/main.py`)
+- Pydantic models for request/response validation (`src/api/pydantic_models.py`)
+- Dockerfile and docker-compose for containerization
+- `.github/workflows/ci.yml` for automated linting and testing

+**How to use:**
+- Run the API locally or with Docker to serve predictions.
+- Use the `/predict` endpoint to get risk probabilities for new customers.
+- All code changes are automatically checked for style and correctness via CI.

+This task completes the end-to-end MLOps workflow, making the credit risk model production-ready